b-yond-infinite-network/amaze-us/dataengineering/challenge-1/README.md

       - Pull total_bronze_medals from summer_games
       - Create a subquery that shows the total number of bronze medals by country
       - Both queries should have the same output
+6. Now that you have all your data in place, please share any other interesting insights of the dataset (whatever you think is interesting and/or important)

 ## Expected steps
 + Create a branch of this project (or fork it in your github account if you prefer)